WERN — Werner Enterprises, Inc.

 - Total Revenues: $809 million, up 14% year-over-year.

-- Adjusted EPS: $0.02, negatively impacted by approximately $0.05 due to adverse weather and rising fuel prices.
+- Adjusted EPS: $0.02, impacted by adverse weather and rising fuel prices, which negatively affected EPS by approximately $0.05.

-- Logistics Revenue: $196 million, flat year-over-year but down 6% sequentially; adjusted operating margin was negative 0.4%.
+- Logistics Revenue: $196 million, flat year-over-year but down 6% sequentially; adjusted operating margin was negative 0.4%, a decrease of 70 basis points.

-- Debt: $932 million, increased by $180 million sequentially due to the FirstFleet acquisition.
+- Debt: $932 million, up $180 million sequentially due to the FirstFleet acquisition.

 2. Strategic Updates and Business Highlights

-- Acquisition of FirstFleet: Integration is ahead of schedule with a 98% customer renewal rate; $1 million in savings realized, targeting $18 million in total synergies by mid-next year.
+- Acquisition of FirstFleet: Integration is ahead of schedule with a 98% customer renewal rate; $1 million in savings realized so far, targeting $6 million in synergies for the year.

-- Technology Investments: Continued focus on technology and AI to improve operational efficiency and safety; significant cost reductions achieved through tech-enabled savings.
+- Technology Investments: Continued focus on technology to improve operational efficiency and reduce costs, including a unified platform for load management.

 3. Forward Guidance and Outlook